 The citrate-based anticoagulant ACD-A is the anticoagulant of choice for apheresis procedures (Section 4.3).
 It is metabolised in the liver and excreted by the kidneys.
 The paediatric group undergoing ATMP MNC collections may have hepatic dysfunction due to previous intensive treatment and this should be considered when setting apheresis collection parameters in individual patients to allow for impaired citrate metabolism.
 It is important for practitioners to understand the electrolyte and metabolic status of children, particularly in low body weight patients.
 Appropriate blood chemistry values should be assessed prior to each procedure especially calcium, magnesium, and potassium, as calcium and magnesium are chelated by the citrate anticoagulant during the procedure.
-Pre-procedure testing will identify those children whose levels are reduced and in whom correction should be undertaken.
-Young children normally have a diet high in calcium-rich foods so emphasis on foods high in calcium in the days directly prior to and during the procedure can be encouraged.
+Pre-procedure testing will identify those children normally have a diet high in calcium-rich foods so emphasis on foods high in calcium in the days directly prior to and during the procedure can be encouraged.